★★★★ This is immersive theatre at its unrelenting best.The Stage

 ★★★★ a fitting memorial, and an unforgettable one.What's On Stage

 ★★★★★ Thrillingly immersive… a haunting experienceIrish Times on the 2016 production

 On 28 April 1916, five days into the Easter Rising, 15 civilian men were killed in house-to-house raids by British soldiers on a single Dublin street.
-An intense, immersive blend of theatre, dance and visual art by David Bolger, Owen Boss and Louise Lowe, These Rooms tells two stories: those of the civilians who were victims of and witnesses to the North King Street Massacre, and those of the men of the South Staffordshire Regiment who committed this act – their identities largely anonymous, their actions controversially exonerated at a military enquiry.
+An intense, immersive blend of theatre, dance and visual art by David Bolger, Owen Boss and Louise Lowe, These Rooms told two stories: those of the civilians who were victims of and witnesses to the North King Street Massacre, and those of the men of the South Staffordshire Regiment who committed this act – their identities largely anonymous, their actions controversially exonerated at a military enquiry.

 Created by two of Ireland’s most original companies, These Rooms received unanimous critical acclaim when it was first presented in a dilapidated Dublin building in 2016 as part of the centenary commemorations of the Easter Rising.
 It was wholly re-imagined for its London run from the 4 – 22 June 2018; a riveting work shedding new light on a pivotal moment in British-Irish relations.
-These Rooms is accompanied by Beyond These Rooms, an installation that will premiere at Tate Liverpool from 17 January – 9 February 2019.
+These Rooms was accompanied by Beyond These Rooms, an installation that will premiere at Tate Liverpool from 17 January – 9 February 2019.